Mauna Luan

 No analysis available

-The public remarks directly confirm VA financing eligibility.
-I found explicit language that the building/unit is VA approved, which is strong direct evidence.
-This is a high-confidence true.
+The listings directly confirm VA financing eligibility.
+I found explicit VA-approved language in multiple remarks, which is strong public evidence for this feature.

-The remarks explicitly say the AOAO is 100% hurricane insured and describe 100% hurricane insurance coverage.
-That is strong evidence that the building is fully insured by the HOA as defined here.
+The remarks explicitly state that the AOAO is 100% hurricane insured and that there is 100% hurricane insurance coverage.
+That is strong evidence the building is fully insured under the HOA coverage context.

 No analysis available

-I searched the remarks for explicit fire/life safety language such as FLSE passed, fire safety certified, life safety compliant, or passed fire inspection and found nothing.
-With no direct mention in the public remarks, this feature remains unconfirmed.
+I searched the remarks for explicit fire/life safety language such as FLSE passed, fire inspection passed, fire safety certified, or life safety compliant, but found nothing.
+Without a direct mention, this feature remains unknown from the provided remarks.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.